Vanilla Cold Foam White Mocha

 Ingredients

-- 1 cup milk whole or oat milk for creaminess
+• 1 cup milk whole or oat milk for extra creaminess

-- 2 tbsp white chocolate sauce store-bought or homemade
+• 2 tablespoons white chocolate sauce homemade or store-bought

-- 1/2 cup heavy cream for cold foam
+• ½ cup heavy cream for the foam

-- 1 tbsp vanilla syrup or 1 tsp vanilla extract + 1 tsp sugar
+• 1 tablespoon vanilla syrup or 1 tsp vanilla extract + 1 tsp sugar

 Instructions

-- Stir white chocolate sauce into the hot espresso until fully dissolved.
+• Mix the white chocolate sauce with the hot espresso until fully dissolved—no gritty mocha here.

-- Fill a glass with ice and pour milk over it, leaving about an inch for foam.
+• Fill a glass with ice and pour in the milk, leaving about an inch at the top for the foam.

-- Pour the espresso-white chocolate mixture over the milk.
-Stir gently for a marbled effect.
+• Pour the espresso mixture over the milk.
+Stir gently for a marbled effect if you’re feeling artsy.

-- Top the drink with vanilla cold foam.
-Optional: sprinkle cocoa powder on top for extra flair.
+• Top the drink with the vanilla cold foam.
+Sprinkle with cocoa powder if you’re feeling extra.

 Notes